-The Centre’s research addresses three broad questions:
+The Centre for Rural and Remote Mental Health’s research addresses three broad questions:

 - How can individuals, their families, and their communities stay mentally healthy?

 - How can mental health services be improved?